davidp94/open-decentralized-gds/presentations/august_2018.md

 > Consumer : See that on chain, can book using Dai
 - InsuranceContract that interacts w/ FlightInventory and w/Consumer for escrow and gives bonus to Consumer
 > External Insurance is deployed and is binded to the Flight, if the flight is delayed more than 2 hours, he will give <Consumer> 100Dai, price of insurance is 10Dai.

 > Consumer takes it

 > Consumer checks in

 > Consumer consumes his ticket

 > Flight happens

 > ATC does tx on chain to give actual departure time

 > ATC does tx on chain to give actual landing time

 > Flight delays more than 2 hours

-> Consumer can directly withdraw his 100 Dai
+> Consumer can directly withdraw his 100 Dai from the InsuranceContract

 > And the automatic escrow of FlightInventory will refund his ticket accordingly to the length of the flight

 > Consumer will get loyalty tokens

 - More complex RevenueManagementSystem that checks if sender has AirlineMembershipTokenLevel1
 - Consortium Airlines Contract - RevenueManagementSystem that interacts with consortium in order to do more complex price computation
 - Consumer pays in retail w/ Loyalty tokens & Dai + Fiat